-- 1. The ratios presented are rounded to the nearest 100 if over 1,000, to the nearest 10 if under 1,000, to the nearest 5 if under 100 and to the nearest 1 if under 20.
+- 1. The ratios presented are rounded to the nearest 100 if over 1,000 to the nearest 10 if under 1,000 to the nearest 5 if under 100 and to the nearest 1 if under 20.
 This may result in credible intervals that appear to be similar to the estimated average ratio. - 2.
 These ratios do not represent a person's risk of becoming infected, since risk of infection depends on a number of factors, including contact with others or vaccination status. - 3.
-The reference week is 3 to 9 December 2022 for England, 2 to 8 December 2022 for Wales and Scotland and 1 to 7 December 2022 for Northern Ireland.
+The reference week is 22 to 28 December 2022 for England, Wales and Scotland, and 16 to 22 December 2022 for Northern Ireland. - 4.
+Because of a break in publishing over the Christmas holidays, there is a gap in the weekly official estimates.
+The official estimates provided in the last publication from 23 December 2022 were for the week ending 9 December 2022 for England, the week ending 8 December 2022 for Wales and Scotland, and the week ending 7 December 2022 for Northern Ireland.

-Figure 1: The percentage of people testing positive for coronavirus (COVID-19) continued to increase in England and Scotland, and the trend was uncertain in Wales and Northern Ireland in the most recent week
+Figure 1: The percentage of people testing positive for coronavirus (COVID-19) continued to increase in England and Scotland, and increased in Wales and Northern Ireland in the most recent week

-Estimated percentage of the population testing positive for COVID-19 on nose and throat swabs, UK, 10 December 2021 to 9 December 2022
+Estimated percentage of the population testing positive for COVID-19 on nose and throat swabs, UK, 13 December 2021 to 28 December 2022